RMS RiskLink and RiskBrowser with Version 22 Now Available

 Together, these Version 22 features and capabilities ensure that you have access to the most advanced modeling science, data, and technology.
 Contact your customer success manager to discuss options for upgrading to Version 22, or email us.

-A 14-year veteran of RMS, Brett is responsible for on-premises and hosted RiskLink and RiskBrowser, and their feature parity with Risk Modeler on the Intelligent Risk Platform.
-Prior to his product management role, Brett served as a software support specialist, workflow advisor, and trainer across the RMS client base.
-Brett also spent six years as an Account Manager, working daily with some of the largest companies in the (re)insurance industry worldwide.
+Prior to his product management role, Brett served as a models and software support specialist, workflow advisor, and trainer across the Moody's RMS client base.
+Brett also spent six years as an Account Manager, collaborating with some of the largest companies in the (re)insurance industry worldwide.